mikesol/notation-in-the-21st-century/slurs.md

 # How to make a slur dataset (my way)

 - Output LilyPond slur placement coordinates to a logfile for several hundred public scores and snippets.
-- Use bounding-box variables for the following grobs:
+- Use bounding-box variables for the following grobs as **input data**:
     - Encompassed noteheads
     - Encompassed stems
     - Accidentals
     - All per-note grobs with `avoid-slur` set to inside
     - All spanners with `avoid-slur` set to inside
+- Use the four anchor points for a Bezier curve as **targets**.

 ---